sshniro/zap-docs/source/includes/welcome.md

 A simple web UI which allows you to explore and use the API is available via the URL http://zap/ when you are proxying via ZAP, or via the host and port ZAP is listening on, eg [http://localhost:8080/](http://localhost:8080/).
-By default only the machine ZAP is running on is able to access the API.
+By default only the machine ZAP is running on is able to access the APIs.
 You can allow other machines, that are able to use ZAP as a proxy, access to the API.
 The API is configured using the Options API screen.

 The APIs provides access to most of the core ZAP features such as the active scanner and spider.
 Future versions of ZAP will